jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

 (find-x [1 2 3]) ;; 1
 ```

 Here we can see some really simple rules that work on vectors of various sizes.
 We can use this to extract the first element from each.
-In this case, sense we only care about `?x`, we can actually simplify this code.
+In this case, since we only care about `?x`, we can actually simplify this code.

 ```clojure
 (def find-x